Cabbage Egg Roll Bowls | Avatar: The Last Airbender Inspired Recipes

 Instructions

-• Without cleaning the wok, stir in the sausage and cook for 2-3 minutes to start browning then toss in the chicken and cook for another 3-4 minutes.
-Make sure both are mosly cooked through, about 5-10 minutes.
+• Without cleaning the wok, stir in the sausage and cook for 2-3 minutes to start browning, then toss in the chicken and cook for another 3-4 minutes.
+Make sure both are mostly cooked through, about 5-10 minutes.

-• Stir in the soy sauce, mirin, fish sauce and sriracha.
-Bring the liquids to a rapid boil in the bottom of the wok and then stir in the rest of the seasonings: Chinese five spice, salt, white pepper and red pepper flakes.
-Then add the red onion, baby corn and water chesnuts.
-Saute for 5-6 minutes then stir in the apple cider, lemon jucie, garlic and ginger and heat until the garlic is frangrant.
+• Stir in the soy sauce, mirin, fish sauce, and sriracha.
+Bring the liquids to a rapid boil in the bottom of the wok and then stir in the rest of the seasonings: Chinese five spice, salt, white pepper, and red pepper flakes.
+Then add the carrots, red onion, baby corn, and water chestnuts.
+Sauté for 5-6 minutes, then stir in the apple cider vinegar, lemon juice, garlic, and ginger and heat until the garlic is fragrant.

 • Make a well in the center of the wok and add an egg.
 Give the egg a quick scramble without stirring it into the other ingredients.

-• Add the broccoli to the wok and stir then add the shredded cabbage.
+• Add the broccolini to the wok and stir, then add the shredded cabbage.
 Stir until the cabbage is starting to wilt but is still crisp – another 5 or so minutes.
-Turn off the heat and top with green onion, fresh parsley, sesame seeds and wonton strips.
+Turn off the heat and top with green onions, fresh parsley, sesame seeds, and wonton strips.
 Flameo, hotmen!

 Video